40 Most Effective Weight Loss Tips for People Over 40

 Speaking of social media, it’s time to take a cue from those iPhone-crazy millennials because it might just be the weight loss boost you want!
 Here’s what’s up: Holding onto that food memory may help you eat less at breakfast.
 And lunch, and dinner.
 An analysis on a number of “attentive eating” studies printed in the American Journal of Clinical Nutrition showed that if people recall their last meal as being filling and satisfying, they tend to eat less during their next meal.
 Researchers found techniques like writing down or drawing meals (and even keeping food wrappers and receipts!) to be particularly beneficial.

 Picture this in your mind: You’ve dieted and worked out for the past 10 years and you’re fatter than ever.
 Your health is in shambles and you’re hopeless at resisting food temptation.
 You know better, but you look and feel like hell.
 It’s that kind of “negative fantasizing” that researchers say paradoxically provides powerful motivation for weight loss.
-A study in the journal Cognitive Therapy & Research revealed that obese women on a weight loss journey who had the most positive fantasies—showing off their new, hot bodies to friends a year later—actually lost 24 pounds fewer than those with the most negative thoughts.
+According to the Zero Sugar Diet, a study in the journal Cognitive Therapy & Research revealed that obese women on a weight loss journey who had the most positive fantasies—showing off their new, hot bodies to friends a year later—actually lost 24 pounds fewer than those with the most negative thoughts.
 While it’s fun to visualize the future benefits of weight loss success, researchers say negative fantasies about weight loss mentally prepare dieters for temptation and hardship.

 We know, we know: It’s flu season.
 But we’re sorry to say that, after our research team here at Eat This, Not That! dug into the science, we have some bad news for you: Your hand sanitizer could be making you fat.
 Triclosan is a synthetic antibacterial agent frequently added to soap.
 It’s referred to by researchers as an “obesogen”—a compound that can potentially cause weight gain by disrupting the body’s endocrine (hormone) system.
 Studies suggest that triclosan can negatively affect the thyroid.
 As thyroid hormones control metabolism, any hit to the organ’s functionally could cause you to gain weight.
 The evidence is of particular concern for hospital workers, researchers say, as they’re exposed to the antibacterial agent on a regular basis and often show significantly higher levels of triclosan in their urine.
 A study in the journal PLOS One found a detectable level was associated with a 0.9-point increase in body mass index (BMI).
 If you’re a frequent hand-washer, experts recommend sticking to good ol’ soap—not the antibacterial kind—and to buy organic cleansers when possible.